Clinical Training

 Longitudinal Clinic

-The University of Chicago offers two established longitudinal clinic experiences where fellows care for patients under the direct supervision of an attending palliative care physician on average one-half day every other week for the entire year.
+The University of Chicago offers multiple established longitudinal clinic experiences where fellows care for patients under the direct supervision of an attending palliative care physician on average one-half day every other week throughout the entire year (except when fellows are rotating at NorthShore).

 • Oncology Palliative Care Clinic.
 This clinic provides supportive care (palliative care physician, social work, nursing, nutrition, and psychologist) concurrently with oncologists.
 Fellows provide supervised consultations for, and co-management of, cancer patients undergoing aggressive chemotherapeutic regimens including management of physical and psychological symptoms, quality of life interventions, and redefining goals of care.